Kim-Macdonald/VoCcaller/README.md

     (if VariantYesNo = Yes): Brazil (P.1), UK (B.1.1.7), SA (B.1.351), Nigerian (B.1.525)

-                  {note that you can add/remove VoCs and VoIs that you monitor for this - modify the Positives variable (line 52), and the conditions for Variant Type in the script (---ADD VARIANT COLUMNS to QC Summary Table---- section)}
+                  {note that you can add/remove VoCs and VoIs that you monitor for this - modify the Positive_values variable (line 52), and the conditions for Variant Type in the script (---ADD VARIANT COLUMNS to QC Summary Table---- section)}

     (if VariantYesNo = No): Not a VoC